boldsuck/tor-relay-bootstrap/README.md

 tor-relay-bootstrap
 ===================

 This is a script to bootstrap a Debian server to be a set-and-forget Tor relay.
-I've tested it in Stretch & Buster, but it should work on any modern Debian or Ubuntu version.
+I've tested it in Buster & Bullseye, but it should work on any modern Debian or Ubuntu version.
 Pull requests are welcome.

 tor-relay-bootstrap does this: